ATM-Developer/ATM-Alterations/README.md

 ATM official website
 1. Adding network view optimization, so that users can understand the data more intuitively and clearly;
 2. Adding TokenPR income management, so that users can control their own income and manage assets as soon as possible;
 3. Adding TokenPR application management function.
-Users who meet the requirements can apply to enable the management function, participate in TokenPR management, and be the master of the community.
+Users can apply to enable the management function, participate in TokenPR management, and be the master of the community.